of the Gospel

 Our own Pastor Bob elaborates: A disciple is a lifelong, loving, devoted, disciplined Christian who is a follower, learner and servant of Jesus Christ, bearing fruit that remains.

 I put together the following definition for Pastor Bob’s class: a disciple is one who sincerely loves, trusts and follows Jesus Christ by learning his ways, applying those ways to one’s own life, and assisting others to do the same.

 If Jesus calls us to "make disciples of all nations," why are doing so poorly right here in the USA?
 We are still a "Christian nation," but the portion of the population identifying as Christian is declining and among self-identified Christians, many rarely attend church.
 How can this be?
 The shocking answer: among Christians identifying as evangelical, over 90% have never presented the gospel to anyone in their entire lives!
 Sure "evangelicals" should be evangelizing.
 And if you need some assistance in evangelism, here are some resources: Evangelism.

 Fear not!
 There are plenty of resources and tools that can help you.
-Perhaps the most challenging is putting together your own personal testimony, but there are guides and aids for that, as well.